eseckft/BitAds.ai/README.md

 Please note that the usage of scripts within this repository is restricted to registered users of [BitAds.ai](https://BitAds.ai)

 To utilize any scripts provided here, you must first sign up and authenticate yourself on the [BitAds.ai](https://BitAds.ai) platform.
 Once registered, you will be granted access to the necessary resources and functionalities.

-**As part of our validation protocol, each Validator must send 0.0001 TAO from their coldkey to verify their identity.
-This process is necessary to confirm their status as a validator and to grant them access to the API.**
+**The validators will be manually approved after we receive written confirmation on Discord about their registration.**

 For any inquiries regarding script usage or registration, please refer to the official documentation on [BitAds.ai](https://BitAds.ai) or contact our support team.